how-to-dry-and-cure-your-marijuana-plant-cannabis-plant-curing-weed-dry-cannabis

 Trimming Your Buds: Before or After Drying?

-It is up to the grower to decide whether they prefer to trim the buds before or after drying.
-Regardless of when you choose to do the bulk of the work, the large fan leaves and other sugarless leaves should be trimmed on the day the plant is cut down.
+It's up to each grower to decide whether to trim the buds before or after drying.
+Regardless of your choice for the bulk of the work, the large fan leaves and other leaves without sugar should be trimmed on the day the plant is cut down.

-Some growers prefer to do a “wet trim,” when prior to drying.
-I find that trimming wet buds results in a nicer looking final product.
-It also allows me to collect my trim earlier and prepare it for extraction.
+Some growers opt for a "wet trim," which is done before drying.
+I find that trimming wet buds leads to a more aesthetically pleasing final product.
+It also allows me to collect my trim earlier for extraction purposes.

-The majority of growers choose to trim their buds after drying.
-At this point, the leaves flake off quite easily, and in some cases you end up doing more “brushing” than trimming.
+The majority of growers prefer to trim their buds post-drying.
+At this stage, the leaves flake off easily, and sometimes you may find yourself doing more "brushing" than actual trimming.

 How to Dry Your Marijuana Harvest

-Here are the ideal conditions for hanging your crop to dry:
+Here are the ideal conditions for drying your crop:

-These conditions are believed to conserve the fragrance and flavor for your final product while wicking moisture away.
-You can use a heater, A/C unit, humidifier or a dehumidifier, depending upon your personal needs; whatever helps to achieve a stable environment within the conditions outlined above.
+These conditions are thought to preserve the fragrance and flavor of your final product while effectively removing moisture.
+Depending on your specific needs, you can use a heater, air conditioning unit, humidifier, or dehumidifier to maintain a stable environment within the outlined parameters.

 Related article: Top 7 Online Stores for Marijuana Growing Supplies and Equipment

-As we mentioned earlier, the process may take 10-15 days, but it's recommended to to start checking your buds on a daily basis after day 5.
-Once the branches snap when bent and flowers are getting firm on the outside, it's time to move to the next step.
+As previously mentioned, the drying process may take 10-15 days.
+However, it's advisable to start checking your buds daily after the 5th day.
+When the branches snap upon bending and the flowers feel firm on the outside, it's time to proceed to the next step

 How to Trim Your Marijuana Bud